david-inf/nlp-lab-argument-mining/README.md

 # BERT for scientific literature Argument Mining

-The idea is to deploy a finetuned BERT on scientific literature in order to gain information about the argumentative content of a scientific article from its abstract.
+The idea is to deploy a finetuned BERT on scientific literature in order to gain information about the argumentative content of a scientific articles from medical literature.

 <details>
 <summary>Code organization</summary>

 - `data/`
-  - `finetuning/`
+  - `finetuning/` AbstRCT and SciArg datasets, and a merged version of these that will be the actual training dataset
+  - `inference/` two sets of medical literature abstracts
 - `inference/`
+  - `inference.py` inference main program on articles from medical literature
+  - `load_and_eval.py` load validation dataset from training and compute validation accuracy
+  - `utils.py` inference utilities
 - `src/`
   - `ckps/`
-  - `configs/`
+  - `configs/` configuration files
+    - Contains `generate_config.py` for automatic configuration files generation
-  - `models/`
+  - `models/` model definitions
   - `results/`
   - `utils/` various utilities in `misc_utils.py` and `train_utils.py`
-  - `baseline.py` baseline with machine learning models to improve
+  - `baseline.py` baseline with base machine learning models to improve
   - `cmd_args.py` main programs arguments
-    - `python src/main_bert.py --help`
+    - `python src/main.py --help`
     - `python src/ftdata.py --help`
   - `ftdata.py` utilities for loading datasets
-  - `main_bert.py` main program for finetuning BERT family models
+  - `main.py` main program for finetuning BERT family models
   - `train.py` training loop

 </details>